lcompilers/lpython.org-deploy/content/blog/lpython_mvp.md

 lpython@lcompilers.org
 ```

-Note: The `@pythoncall` and `@lpython` decorators are presently supported with just the `C` backend but eventually will work with the LLVM backend and that's work in progress.
+*Note*: The `@pythoncall` and `@lpython` decorators are presently supported with just the `C` backend but eventually will work with the LLVM backend and that's work in progress.

 ## Benchmarks and Demos